hanabi/hanabi.github.io/Reference.md

 ### Prompts in Multi-Color Variants

 * In multi-color variants, *Prompts* apply to the card with the most positive information.
-* For example, in a 3-player game:
+* For example, in a 3-player rainbow game:
+  * Red 2 is played on the stacks.
-  * Bob is *Prompted* for a red 3.
+  * Alice clues red to Cathy, touching a red 4 as a *Play Clue*.
+This is a *Prompt* on Bob for a red 3.
   * In slot 1, Bob has a card with only a red clue on it.
+(Thus, it can be any red card or any rainbow card.)
   * In slot 2, Bob has a card with a red clue and a 3 clue on it.
+(Thus, it can be red 3 or rainbow 3.)
   * Since slot 2 has more positive information, Bob should choose to play slot 2 as red 3 (instead of slot 1, the left-most card).

 ### Double Prompts in Multi-Color Variants